kennytilton/mxtodomvc/README.md

   (<mget todo :completed))
 ````

 Back to our app.
 In the next excerpt, the Matrix manages a `to-do` model property, "model" as in MVC.
-Note `td-deleted`, hiding another `<mget` while still establishing a dependency.
+Note `td-deleted`, hiding another `<mget`.
 Transparency equals productivity.
 ````clojure
 (md/make ::todo-list
     :items-raw (cI nil)